divblox/divblox.github.io/advanced-training-exercise.md

 }
 ```

 Now that our create component correctly saves all necessary information to the database, let us set up a 'category_update' page, a screenshot of which is presented below.
-IT will house 3 components:
+It will house 3 components:

 -   Breadcrumb trail for subcategories (yellow)
 -   The update component (blue)